 Portrait of the Artist as a Young Badass

 Anthony Bourdain entered the pop culture consciousness with Kitchen Confidential: Adventures in the Culinary Underbelly.
 It read like a cross between Fear and Loathing in Las Vegas and Upton Sinclair’s The Jungle.
 Insane adventures combining drugs, sex, and food blitzed across the pages, the cod-Hunter S. Thompson prose reflecting the barely controlled chaos of a modern restaurant kitchen.
-Portrait of the Artist as a Young Badass.
 The book traces his ascent from grunt work as a line chef to running his own Manhattan restaurant, Les Halles.
 One realizes that the lives of chefs are hard.
 Really hard.
 Long, long hours and not the best pay.
 In order to score the really fresh, really good ingredients, one has to wake up early and snatch the best stuff.
 The haute cuisine restaurant world is as ferocious and insular as high finance and politics.
 Old rivals join together; partnerships shatter; and restaurants rise and fall with the vicious regularity of faddish tech stocks and whatever Goldman Sachs can dream up to bilk investors.
 If you read the book, either it inspired you to pursue a cooking career or it scared the crap out of you.
 The bombastic style combined with the insider knowledge of the restaurant world created a winning recipe for success.

 Besides detailing the inner workings of a modern restaurant, Kitchen Confidential allowed Bourdain to vent his spleen on various topics.
 One of these is vegetarianism and veganism: